IntentArchitect/Docs/articles/whats-new/2024/12/index.md

 - Intent.MongoDb 1.0.18
 - Intent.Modules.AspNetCore.MultiTenancy 5.1.5

-### Finbuckle Multi-tenancy support for Google Cloud Storage
+### Finbuckle multi-tenancy support for Google Cloud Storage

 If you install the `Intent.Modules.AspNetCore.MultiTenancy` module with the Google Cloud Storage module, you can  now configure what type of Multi-tenancy you want to use.
 You can set the Google Cloud Storage Data Isolation to the following options: